1nfameArts/flipperfunny-firmware/ReadMe.md

 Do not ask me.
 Ask the [User Documentation](https://docs.flipperzero.one).
 If you can't find the answer there, check their [Discord Server](https://flipp.dev/discord) or their [Forum](https://forum.flipperzero.one/).

-## Do not ask for different backgrounds.
-Please.
 ## Requirements

 Supported development platforms: